Here's a list of links to all 27 chapters of No Romance. Some of the chapter titles have been changed since their original posting.

 Jack, though he alone could move, did not.

-We are putting down our tools of creation, and putting your story on what you might call autopilot.
+tools of creation, and putting your story on what you might call autopilot.

-“You mean this wasn’t on autopilot?
-The whole time, this was supposed to be more?
-Different from all the other crap you’ve put me through?
-Special?
+was supposed to be more?
+Different from all the other crap you’ve

 Yes, of course.
 There are several elements to this story that we haven’t used before.
 That is why our sentencing of you is so significant.
 That sentencing is thus: In forsaking the entire purpose of your life---your time and mission on this island---you have chosen your own destiny: a meaningless existence.
 Gun fights, barroom brawls, leaps of faith, chase sequences---temporary women, backstabbing friends, damsels in distress, femme fatales---that is your sentencing.
 This continually, this eternally, with no guidance, no goals, a plot without a purpose, just an endless splendid device, cause and effect into forever, no direction nor destination.
 We are walking away and withdrawing from you, leaving you alone.